LorenzoPerticone/StV/README.md

 moevideo, streamin, akstream, flashx, backin, openload, videomega, videowood.

-Note: this python3 script currently runs only under Linux, and has been tested on:
+Note: this python3 script currently runs only under Linux, requires python3 and PyQt4 and has been tested on:

 Ubuntu and direct derivatives 14.04 and 15.04,